In Toit, everything is an object, including things that may be non-Object

 // To implement the Turtle interface, a class must have // these two methods. interface Turtle: forwards mm/int -> none turn degrees/int -> none // To be used as a Drawable, a class must have a method // called draw, which takes a Turtle and returns no value. interface Drawable: // No colon on the method declaration draw turtle/Turtle -> none // To have the type `Drawable` the Square class must both // declare that it `implements Drawable`, and contain the // `draw` method. class Square implements Drawable: draw turtle/Turtle -> none: 4.repeat: turtle.forwards 10 turtle.turn 90 main: // Variables can have interface types.
 Here `d` has the // type `Drawable`. d /Drawable := Square

 An abstract class has some similarities to a class and to an interface.
 Like a class, it can have fields and methods that its extending classes will inherit.
-Like an interface, it can have methods without implementations.
-The class and the methods must be marked explicitly as abstract.
+Like an interface, it can have methods without implementations and constructors.
+The class and the non-static methods must be marked explicitly as abstract.
 A class cannot be instantiated (objects of that class cannot be created) unless it implements all the required methods from the abstract classes it extends:

 // Classes that extend `TurtleBase` must implement two // methods. abstract class TurtleBase: mileage := 0 // Classes that extend `TurtleBase` should call this after // moving a distance to register the distance the Turtle // has moved. register_mileage mm/int -> none: mileage += mm // Concrete (non-abstract) classes that extend TurtleBase // must implement these two methods. abstract forwards mm/int -> none abstract turn degrees/int -> none // The LogTurtle doesn't actually perform the drawing moves, // it just logs the moves a real turtle would make. class LogTurtle extends TurtleBase: forwards mm/int -> none: print "I moved forwards $(mm)mm." register_mileage mm turn degrees/int -> none: print "I turned $degrees degrees" main: turtle := LogTurtle 4.repeat: turtle.forwards 10 // >> I moved forwards 10mm. turtle.turn 90 // >> I turned 90 degrees. print "The turtle has travelled $(turtle.mileage)mm."